What is Capital Structure For Small Business?

 For example, the capital structure of XYZ, Inc. is 40% long-term debt (bonds), 10% preferred stock, and 50% common stock.

 Capital for a small business is simply money.
 It is the financing for a small business or the money used to operate and buy assets.
 Cost of capital is the cost of obtaining that money or financing for the small business.
 The cost of capital is also called the hurdle rate.

-In order to understand cost of capital, you must first understand the concept of capital.
+Capital is the money businesses use for financing their operations.
+The cost of capital is simply the rent, or interest rate, it costs the business to obtain financing.
+To understand cost of capital, you must first understand the concept of capital.
 Capital for very small businesses may just be the supplier credit they rely on.
-For larger businesses, capital may be the supplier credit and longer term debt or liabilities, which are the firm's liabilities.
+For larger businesses, capital may be the supplier credit and longer-term debt or liabilities, which are the firm's liabilities.